lzwjava/blog-source/notes/2025-08-04-imagen4-vertexai-en.md

 ---
-title: "Vertex AI's Imagen 4 Models"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: Vertex AI's Imagen 4 Models
 translated: false
-generated: true
-image: false
 ---

 Based on the code snippet you provided, you are using the `genai.Client` to interact with a model for image generation on Vertex AI.
 The model you've specified is `"imagen-4.0-generate-preview-06-06"`.